How to Complete Mount Kailash Trek?

 Mount Kailash is a world-recognized sacred mountain, and at the same time, it is recognized as the center of the world by Hinduism, Tibetan Buddhism, Bonism, and ancient Jainism.
 Mt.Kailash is not the highest mountain in this area, towering at around 6,714 meters, but it dwarfs the adjacent mountains in the region.
 According to legend, Hinduism believes that the mountain is the residence of Shiva; Jainism believes that the mountain is the place where its ancestor, Patriarch Rishabhanatha attained nirvana, the Bon religion originated from the mountain; and Tibetan Buddhism believes that the mountain is The residence of Cakrasaṃvara Tantra, who represents supreme happiness, in addition, the famous Mount Meru also refers to Mt.Kailash.
 Therefore, there are many believers who do kora here all year round.
 Kora is Tibetan, which means a circumambulation/circuit of a holy place.

-Mount Kailash trekking is one of the most strenuous and challenging treks for pilgrims in the world, at an altitude of around 4,700 meters.
+Trekking to Mount Kailash is one of the most strenuous and challenging treks for pilgrims in the world, at an altitude of around 4,700 meters.
 Here, Great Tibet Tour will guide you about how to complete the Mount Kailash trek.

 At a Glance